 Homebound instruction can be provided free of charge for students who are absent from school because of serious illness or surgery.
-This service will be provided when the school receives a letter from your physician which includes a recommendation for homebound instruction as well as the diagnosis, prognosis and estimated length of time that you must remain at home.
+This service will be provided when the school receives a letter from a physician which includes a recommendation for homebound instruction as well as the diagnosis, prognosis and estimated length of time that you must remain at home.
 Pennsylvania law allows a maximum of 3 months.
-Contact a guidance counselor for this service.
+Please contact the guidance office in order to submit/complete this process.